• Explore. Learn. Thrive. Fastlane Media Network

 If you transfer large amounts of data to your online backup, you may run into bandwidth issues if you have a slow or unreliable internet connection.

 Smaller files can be accessed easily and quickly.
-However, making a full data recovery with large amounts of data will take more time and could stress your local system.
+However, a complete data recovery with large amounts of data will take longer and could stress your local system.

 Is Online Backup Secure and Safe?

-One of the advantages of online backups is the security it provides.
-While on-site security for the servers is top-notch, you can also expect your data to be protected from virtual threats, and your privacy treated very seriously.
+One of the advantages of online backups is the security they provide.
+While the servers’ on-site security is top-notch, you can also expect your data to be protected from virtual threats and your privacy to be treated very seriously.

 Most online backup services will provide you with a secure encryption key.
-This is a password chosen by you that will allow you to decrypt your backups if necessary.
+This password you chose will allow you to decrypt your backups if necessary.
 The encryption key is yours and yours alone.
-Even the backup service cannot help you reset the password if it is lost or forgotten.
+Even the backup service can only help you reset the password if it is recovered or remembered.
 Encryption is a very secure solution with a high degree of privacy.
 Employees and even law enforcement will not be able to access your backups.
 Individuals and businesses often use password managers to keep track of their private encryption keys.

-If you are looking for even more security, some services provide a full suite of security features, including ransomware protection and two-factor/multi-factor authentication.
+If you want even more security, some services provide full security features, including ransomware protection and two-factor/multi-factor authentication.

 Choosing the Best Service

 When choosing the best online backup service, there are several things you will want to keep in mind.
 Start by determining how much storage space you require.
 Will you need versioning?
-Do you think you will need to scale up in the future?
+Will you need to scale up in the future?

-Once you’ve answered those questions, you will need to look at encryption options and security.
+Once you’ve answered those questions, you must examine encryption options and security.
 Do you need different levels of access for your team?
 If so, look for services that offer that capability.

-Hopefully, your business will never lose significant amounts of data or face a disaster that threatens your infrastructure.
+Hopefully, your business will always retain significant data or face a disaster that threatens your infrastructure.
 If disaster does strike, an online backup can be a lifeline.
 In short, moving to an online backup system is one of the best decisions you can make for your organization.
-While it might initially seem like a daunting process, the right service can make it easy and efficient.
-In no time at all, you will be able to rest easy, knowing your data is safe and secure.
+While initially daunting, the exemplary service can make it easy and efficient.
+In no time, you can rest easy, knowing your data is safe and secure.

 Special thanks to our friends at Rewind for their insights on this topic.